Green Star Polyp Care – A Complete Guide

 Naming

 In general, green star polyps are taxonomically categorized as Pachyclavularia violacea.
 This is a very broad name for these corals though, and it’s very likely that you have a species that is something other than Pachyclavularia violacea.
-The Pachyclavularia genus is also synonymous with Briareum and the two can be used interchangeably for this species.
+The Pachyclavularia genus is also synonymous with Briareum and the two is used interchangeably for this species.

 Green star polyps are a type of soft coral (Alcyonacea order) though they contain sclerites, or small pieces of skeleton, within their tissue for structure.